-Wolverhampton Grammar School will not unfairly discriminate against any applicant for employment on the basis of conviction or other details revealed.
-The school makes appointment decisions on the basis of merit and ability.
-If an applicant has a criminal record this will not automatically bar him/her from employment within the school.
-Instead, each case will be decided on its merits in accordance with the objective assessment criteria set out below.
+The School will not unfairly discriminate against any applicant for employment on the basis of conviction or other details disclosed.
+The School makes appointment decisions on the basis of merit and ability.
+If an applicant has a criminal record this will not automatically bar him/her from employment within the School.
+Instead, each case will be decided on its merits in accordance with the objective assessment criteria set out in paragraph 8.2 below.

-All positions within the school are exempt from the provisions of the Rehabilitation of Offenders Act 1974.
-All applicants must therefore declare all previous convictions and cautions, including those which would normally be considered "spent" except for those received for an offence committed in the United Kingdom if it has been filtered in accordance with the DBS filtering rules apply (see above).
+All positions within the School are exempt from the provisions of the Rehabilitation of Offenders Act 1974.
+All applicants must therefore declare all previous convictions and cautions, including those which would normally be considered "spent" except those received for an offence committed in the United Kingdom if it has been filtered in accordance with the DBS filtering rules (see section 4.3.1 above).

-A failure to disclose a previous conviction (which should be declared) may lead to an application being rejected or, if the failure to disclose is discovered after employment has started, may lead to summary dismissal on the grounds of gross misconduct.
+A failure to disclose a previous conviction (which should be declared) may lead to an application being rejected or, if the failure is discovered after employment has started, may lead to summary dismissal on the grounds of gross misconduct.
 A failure to disclose a previous conviction may also amount to a criminal offence.